j-a-s-d/ubernim/README.md

 ## HISTORY

+* 07-01-22 **[0.2.2]**
+	- added .requirable command to REQUIRES feature to disallow the processing of files that should not be required
+	- general improvements
 * 06-01-22 **[0.2.1]**
 	- added .unim:flush command to UNIMCMDS feature to allow the processing of files without content output
 * 05-01-22 **[0.2.0]**